First-Return Statistics in Henyey-Greenstein Scattering: Colored Motzkin Polynomials and the Cauchy Kernel: High-anisotropy extension: modified Cauchy kernel

 \subsection{Fitting the shape parameter}

 We fit $\alpha$ at each $g$ by least squares against Monte Carlo.
 The results follow

-Table~\ref{tab:alpha_values} compares fitted and calculated values.
-The parameter stays close to unity: $\alpha \approx 0.98$ at low $g$, rising to $\alpha \approx 1.2$ at $g = 0.95$.
+Table~\ref{tab:alpha} compares fitted and calculated values.
+The parameter stays close to unity: $\alpha\approx 0.98$ at low~$g$, rising to $\alpha\approx 1.2$ at $g=0.95$.

-Figure~\ref{fig:mc_vs_theory} compares Monte Carlo path length distributions with both Cauchy ($\alpha = 1$) and $\alpha$-corrected fits.
-At low $g$, the curves overlap; at high $g$, the $\alpha$-corrected fit (dashed) tracks the data while Cauchy (solid) systematically deviates.

-The crossover $\alpha = 1$ occurs at $g = 2/3$, where the Cauchy BTF begins to deviate.
+The crossover $\alpha=1$ occurs at $g=2/3$, marking the boundary of the Cauchy BTF conjecture's validity range.

-The formula contains the factor $1/(1-g) = \ell^*/\ell$, where $\ell$ is the scattering mean free path and $\ell^* = \ell/(1-g)$ is the transport mean free path.
+The formula contains the factor $1/(1-g)=\ell^*/\ell$, where $\ell$ is the scattering mean free path and $\ell^*=\ell/(1-g)$ is the transport mean free path.
 This ratio appears throughout radiative transfer theory as the natural length scale for direction randomization~\cite{Chandrasekhar1960}.
 Its emergence in the shape parameter suggests a connection to Chandrasekhar's similarity principle: transport properties depend on $g$ primarily through $\ell^*$, not $\ell$ and $g$ separately.
-Figure~\ref{fig:alpha_vs_ell} plots $\alpha$ against this variable; $\alpha = 1$ occurs at $\ell^*/\ell = 3$.

-We stress that equation~(\ref{eq:alpha_formula}) is an empirical fit, not a derivation.
+We stress that equation~\eqref{eq:alpha} is an empirical fit, not a derivation.
 It minimizes squared error across all $n$ and captures the trend; the coefficient 0.033 is a fitted constant without theoretical explanation.